 Best – I think he had Peter’s sense of humor the most out of all Spidey’s we’ve seen.

-Worst – Trying to re-origin story Spider-Man, so it can be distinct from the new MCU was unnecessary.
+Worst – Trying to re-origin story Spider-Man, so it can be distinct from Maguire was unnecessary.

 Spider-Man: Far From Home